 I felt bad about it afterward.
 They’ve been rather peaceful – no threatening buzzing around humans.
 With the reduced size of the brood, I’ll leave the new one alone.
 They put a lot of work into it.

 Everything has its place, and it’s up to you to tolerate the tolerable.
-You do NOT need to control all “risk.”
+Not all insects will sting you, and you don’t need to control all “risk.”

 Also published on Medium.